Koninklijke Philips N.V. (AMS:PHIA)

 • CMD 2026

-The company is entering a new phase targeting mid-single-digit sales CAGR and mid-teens margins by 2028, driven by segment-focused strategies, accelerated AI-powered innovation, and disciplined execution.
-Strong growth is expected in North America, with tailored approaches for China and other markets, while deep customer partnerships and platform leadership underpin sustainable value creation.
+The company is entering a new phase targeting mid-single-digit sales CAGR and mid-teens margins by 2028, driven by segment-specific strategies, accelerated AI-powered innovation, and disciplined execution.
+Strong growth is expected across all segments, with North America as a key engine and deep customer partnerships supporting platform adoption and operational excellence.

 Fiscal Year 2025